ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

        | initialized and all :ref:`configuration <configuration_concept>`
        | information is loaded.
    * - | :ref:`Setup <lifecycle_setup>`
-     - | Components request register themselves with simulation services and
+     - | Components register themselves with simulation services and
        | request access to resources by interacting with the simulation
        | :ref:`builder <builder_concept>`; the initial population is created.
    * - | :ref:`Main Loop <lifecycle_main_loop>`